Happiness Hypothesis Summary - Jonathan Haidt

 Relationships(connection) is one of the most important factors to happiness.
 You can never adapt if you loose connections.

 Experiences, such as going to a concert, give more happiness due to their social value.
 They bring connection

-Voluntary Activity essential is your daily habits.
-Build reciprocal habits can have biggest effect.
+Voluntary Activity essential is to your daily habits.
+Build reciprocal habits can have the biggest effect.
 Such as showing gratitude, kindness, favours for others

 Happiness = work less, consume less, attach less, connect more